Introduction

 The EU’s Farm to Fork Strategies aim to lessen livestock’s environmental impact and enhance animal welfare.
 However, Europe still houses a significant number of livestock, despite a decline from 2002 to 2022.
 EU farms are home to an estimated 134 million pigs, 75 million bovines, and 70 million sheep and goats.

-Patterns in production changed across Europe in the last decade: while pigmeat, sheep meat, and goat meat production decreased, poultry meat production increased by 44.5%.
-In 2022, and the Eurostat’s report estimated raw milk production at 160 million tons, mostly from cows for dairy products like milk, whey, butter, and cheese.
+Patterns in meat production changed across Europe in the last decade: while pigmeat, sheep meat, and goat meat production decreased, meat production increased by 44.5%.
+In 2022, and the Eurostat’s report estimated raw production at 160 million tons, mostly from cows for dairy products like milk, whey, butter, and cheese.
 Germany led the dairy production, followed by France, Italy, and the Netherlands.

 Fishing and aquaculture